kevoree/kevoree-book/modelsruntime/README.md

 > In Kevoree we propose to interact asynchronously with a local model layer in order to express forseen modification.
 These modification are then send to a node which plan them and execute.

 The principe of Models@Run.time can be explain in 4 step as depitect in the following figure:
-1. A system keep an update abstract of its state (for instance reflecting that currently he host 2 component)
+1. A system keep an update abstract of its state (for instance reflecting that currently he host 2 component2)
 2. To perform an adaptation we interact asynchrously (only by modifying the abstraction)
-3. We send the model to a runtime, wich will apply the modification (using a diff) on the system
+3. We send the model to a runtime, wich will apply the modifications (using a diff) on the system
-4. The system now reflect the asked abstract, and next adaptation can be asked.
+4. The system now reflect the asked abstract, and next adaptations can be asked.

 ![modelATruntime](modelATruntime2.png)

 **** Reason 3**** Distributed systems are often unsynchronized due to connection failed.

 > In Kevoree, we propose to interact through an asynchronous model.
-Thus the system will take care using different strategy to send the model to other platform asynchrously as well.
+Thus the system will take care using different strategy to send the model to other platform asynchronously as well.
 As depicted in the following figure using such strategy, to adapt a cluster we just have to broadcast a model (an image of them).

 ![modelATruntime](distModelAtRuntime.png)